 • Omitting the review of board minutes.
 ISRE 2410.22 specifically requires the auditor to read the minutes of meetings of shareholders and those charged with governance (or inquire about matters discussed if minutes are unavailable).
 The FRC’s 2022-23 inspection cycle flagged this as a recurring deficiency in interim review files.

 • Failing to consider going concern explicitly in the interim review.
 Even where the international standard lacks a specific going concern section, IAS 34 and local frameworks require disclosure of events and conditions that are significant to understanding changes since the last annual report.
-An interim review file with no documented going concern consideration will not pass a quality review.
+An interim review file with no documented going concern consideration (even if the conclusion is that no issues exist) will not pass a quality review.

 Get practical audit insights, weekly.